-Beautiful craftsmanship and traditional Southwestern building techniques have created a mobile home decor that is unlike any you will ever see.
-This mobile home is absolutely amazing!
+Beautiful craftsmanship and traditional Southwestern building techniques merge together to create a mobile home that is unlike any you will ever see.

-Marty, the lucky resident of this amazing mobile home, believes it may be a mid-1960′s model.
+Marty, the resident of this southwest style mobile home, believes it may be a mid-1960′s model.
 She has lived in the home for more than 7 years.
 The entire structure, both inside and out, was transformed into a magnificent Southwest style mobile home decor using basic materials such as stone and logs in a traditional, authentic manner indicative of the region.

 Authentic Southwest Style Mobile Home Decor